webpack/governance/CHARTER.md

 - Testing frameworks (e.g., unit, integration, or end-to-end testing tools)
 - API development and handling
 - Server-side rendering directly (although it can integrate with SSR frameworks)
-- Frameworks and libraries that operate in their own capacity.
+- `webpack`-related frameworks and libraries that operate in their own capacity.

 ## Section 2.
 Relationship with OpenJS Foundation CPC.